 “Redemption.”

-“That’s where you’re wrong,” Minjae said, glancing at him.
+“Ah, but that’s where you’re wrong,” Minjae said, glancing at him.
 “I owe you all everything.
 You gave me a place to stop running.”
+He paused, wiped a streak of dust from his cheek, and then added, “Staying won’t erase what was done to me, but it makes it matter less.”

-Minjae nudged his boot lightly against Onyx’s.
+They fell quiet again for a while, the sounds of the relay wrapping around them.
+Then Minjae nudged his boot lightly against Onyx’s.
 “Your turn.
 Why’d you stay?”

 Minjae let out a slow breath.
 “That’s the most Onyx answer imaginable.”